Youre-Group/Youre-for-Unity/README.md

 5. Click the Add button to begin the installation process.
 6. Once the installation is complete, the package will be available in your project and you can start using it.

+### Android Manifest
+If you experience low performance within the signup, please make sure to activate hardware acceleration (`android:hardwareAccelerated="true"`) for the main activity (AndroidManifest.xml in `unityLibrary` module)

+> More information regarding hardware acceleration in unity: https://forum.unity.com/threads/android-hardwareaccelerated-is-forced-false-in-all-activities.532786/

 ## Usage

 ```c#